-All elements of the Statewide Coordinated Entry System including assessment, prioritization, referral, program entry and exit information, and the Statewide Priority Lists will be considered private and confidential and afforded all protections of the Rhode Island Homeless Management Information System Policies and Procedures and its attachments.
-Households who are unable or unwilling to provide consent to have their personal information collected and/or shared via HMIS will have full access to the system and the Coordinating Entity will accommodate their access, assessment, prioritization, and referral via the Placement Committee with the use of case conferencing and one-on-one consultation with the household's Primary Worker as appropriate.
+All elements of the Statewide Coordinated Entry System including assessment, prioritization, referral, program entry and exit information, and the Community Queue will be considered private and confidential and afforded all protections of the Rhode Island Homeless Management Information System Policies and Procedures and its attachments.
+Households who are unable or unwilling to provide consent to have their personal information collected and/or shared via HMIS will have full access to the system and the CES Lead Agency will accommodate their access, assessment, prioritization, and referral with the use of case conferencing and one-on-one consultation with the household's Primary Worker, and Street Outreach Worker as appropriate.